Showing posts with label SOAP. Show all posts

 • Custom CLI .exe - We can expose our extRS functionality through a command line interface.
 We compile a CLI program, ExtRS.CLI.exe that accepts user input such as ConvertXmlToJson ""<mouse name="Micky"><mouse>"" and performs prompts to present information to the CLI interface.
 I hate to disappoint, but that hasn't yet been implemented for the extRS project .sln 🤷🏽♂️

-A simple .NET CLI program that just displays a message and ASCII art- this could be modified to implement extRS functionality
+A simple .NET CLI program using extRS; this can easily be modified to implement virtually all of the extRS functionality

 • PowerShell Module - With a PowerShell module, DevOps and CI/CD devs can easily install the PowerShell modules through the official Microsoft PowerShell Gallery Here is the ReportingServicesTools PowerShell module: